 These letters came from different countries and all age groups.
 “Individuals from all aspects and time periods of Mr. Ulbricht’s life affirm that his reliability and integrity have been constants throughout his life,” Joshua Dratel, Ross’s attorney, wrote in the letter to the court.

-It is interesting timing that five new unproven murder-for-hire allegations were not revealed until bail hearing day, only to be dropped a few months later.
-Ross’s attorney received the information only the evening before, making it impossible for him to discuss it with Ross and challenge the accusations at the hearing.
+It is interesting timing how five unproven, false allegations of planning violence were revealed right on bail hearing day—but were conspicuously absent from the indictment a few months later.
+Ross’s attorney received the information only the evening before the bail hearing, making it impossible for him to discuss with Ross and challenge the accusations at the hearing.
+These allegations were used against Ross to deny him bail.

 “If he [Ross] is supposed to be this criminal mastermind that they’re alleging, he would have run after DHS agents interviewed him at his home in July.”